-Villains in video games sometimes use an intercom system to relentlessly mock the player character, or simply to make funny comments that amuse the player and offer some insight into the villain's personality--particularly, that they feel confident enough in their strength to not make greater efforts to stop you, feeling content to merely make fun of you in often clever ways.
+Villains in video games sometimes use an intercom system to relentlessly mock the player character, or simply to make funny comments that amuse the player and offer some insight into the villain's personality—particularly, that they feel confident enough in their strength to not make greater efforts to stop you, feeling content to merely make fun of you in often clever ways.
 This almost always overlaps with sinister surveillance, as it demonstrates that your enemy can see your every action.
 This is often used to characterize the villain and help establish a relationship with the player while keeping them well out of shotgun range.
 You'll usually hear the villain become less confident and more desperate as you destroy their Mooks and get closer to them.
 You might even hear a Villainous Breakdown over the intercom.
 Also expect a lot of This Cannot Be!.

 - Simon in the third Die Hard installment doesn't use an intercom, but his messages have much the same effect.
 Jigsaw in the Saw series communicates with his victims via pre-recorded messages on microcassette tapes, but it's more or less the same trope.

 - Gruntilda in BanjoKazooie1, possibly the trope maker.
 She harasses you constantly as you traverse her lair, making badass boasts and cracking jokes at Banjo and Kazooie's expense, always in rhyme.
 She also speaks up the first time you're hurt by specific hazards.
 Once you beat her, you can still explore her lair, but the intercom is silent.